The Rising American Electorate

 The voting environment is changing dramatically – in terms of how RAE voters cast their ballots, receive information and ensure they are qualified to vote in states that have imposed new voting requirements.

-- Estimates indicate that about 30 percent of 2008 votes and 26 percent of 2010 votes were cast by mail or in early voting locations and non-Election Day voting continues to grow rapidly.
+- Estimates indicate that about 25 percent of 2014 votes were cast by mail or in early voting locations, and non-Election Day voting continues to grow rapidly.

 This rapidly changing operating environment demands an extensive and ongoing commitment to educate the RAE about these new developments and changes in voting technologies, timing and requirements.

-To that end, the VPC is implementing ambitious registration, turnout and voter education programs, developing pioneering models and other tools, and establishing partnerships with state and national groups to scale-up the reach and efficiency of RAE contact and mobilization efforts both in targeted states and that can be aggregated nationwide.
+To that end, the VPC is implementing ambitious registration, turnout and voter-education programs, developing pioneering models and other tools, and establishing partnerships with state and national groups to increase the reach and efficiency of RAE contact and mobilization efforts.